Pernambuco Brazil Travel Guide

 Recife does not sit straight in the hurricane belt, but tropical depressions can bring periods of heavy rain.
 The main weather consideration revolves around the rainy season.

-While it can be intense, it doesn't typically bring continuous downpours.
+While it might be intense, it doesn't typically bring continuous downpours.
 Be prepared for hot and humid showers, which can pass quickly.

 December to March, July, Carnival period

 Generally drier weather, especially December to March.
-Every attraction and services operate fully.
+Every attraction and services are available fully.

 Higher prices for accommodations and flights due to demand.
 City becomes crowded, especially during holidays and Carnival.